 At the conclusion of every trimester students are recognized for their academic achievements and citizenship.
 Parents will be notified via letter from the student's teacher if their child is to receive an award.
 This is a very special time celebrating students who have worked hard inside and outside of the classroom.
 Parents are encouraged to attend!
 The afternoon assemblies are broken into grade levels: K-1, 2-3, 4-6.
 Please check out the above calendar for the exact dates.

 Thanks to the Comcast Cares Grant, Wilson has several beautiful gardens that are maintained by our Garden Club.
 Teacher advisor: Ms. Puscizna.

 Fifth and sixth grade students have the opportunity to participate in MCS Instrumental Music program.
 Lessons occur on Mondays and Fridays from 1:00-2:40, depending on the instrument.
 Twice per year, Instrumental Music students participate in a program where they get share their music with their families and other schools.
-Teacher: Mr. Chavez
+Teachers: Mr. Chavez and Ms. Greer

 Jaguar Jams (Parent Meet and Greets)

 Once per month, parents are invited to Wilson to spend some time with the principal.
 These meetings take place on Fridays from 8:30 am-10:00 am.
 The principal will cover hot topics in education, take time for questions and speak of various initiates that impact the community.
 Please link to the above calendar for more information.